dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

 That will output all available tests on each supported app, as well as each subtest available in each suite (i.e. all the pages in a specific page-load tp6* suite).

-Running on Firefox
+Running on Datalus
 ==================

-To run Raptor locally, just build Firefox and then run:
+To run Raptor locally, just build Datalus and then run:

 ::